-A holiday is not just time to watch movies, shop for perfect gifts, and enjoy quality time with your loved ones.
-Holidays are important periods for businesses because sales surge for some time as many people get to shop.
+The holidays are not just times to watch movies, shop for perfect gifts, and enjoy quality time with your loved ones.
+Holidays are important periods for businesses because sales surge for several weeks as many people get to shop.

 One of the most effective customer acquisition strategies is investing in the right customer support tools and adopting up-to-date technology.
 Implementing the appropriate customer service tools during the holidays may help to boost customer experiences.